bbyars/mountebank/CONTRIBUTING.md

 the trick.
 Unfortunately, there seem to be one or two tests that reliably fail on some people's machines for reasons that I haven't figured out yet.
 If you run a clean build and see a test failing, please let me know on [the relevant issue](https://github.com/bbyars/mountebank/issues/101).
-* Review basic coding standards described on the [contributing page](http://www.mbtest.org/contributing)
+* Review basic coding standards described below.
 * Reference the [relevant issue](https://github.com/bbyars/mountebank/issues) in your git commit message, if appropriate

+The first time you run the build, it will do an `npm install`.
+If you run an `npm install -g grunt-cli` as well, you can skip the full build on subsequent runs by just running `grunt`.

 ## Tests failing?